 The window Run Configurations will appear, let enter clean jetty:run into field Goals as below:

-After that press Run button, Maven will build our project and run it on Jetty server with default port is 8080, root context path will be “/”, this mean you only need run http://localhost:8080 then you can see the web page.
+After that press Run button, Maven will build our project and run it on Jetty server with default port is 8080, root context path will be “/”, which means you only need to run http://localhost:8080 then you can see the web page.

 Result: